Top 34 Mortgage Experts Gives Away Their BEST Mortgtage Tips!

 17. Banks Don't Provide Proper Pre-qualifications, Mortgage Brokers Do

-First time home buyer should confirm their eligibility to purchase through a mortgage pre-approval in conjunction with their real estate agent.
+A first-time home buyer should confirm their eligibility to purchase through a mortgage pre-approval in conjunction with their real estate agent.
 Mortgage Brokers ensure FTHB's are pre-approved prior to searching for property so a budget is established and a pre-approval rate hold is tied down.

 If the client is already working with a realtor, that realtor can rest assured that the client is motivated, and looking in their appropriate price range.
-It saves all 3 parties involved a lot of time, and headache.
+It saves all 3 parties involved a lot of time and headache.
 A mortgage broker can be considered more valuable in this regard, as banks do not provide proper pre-qualifications based on a full application or review of documents, leaving less room for error.

 18. Get Your Proof of Income Ready

 Don't just get pre-approved, get pre-qualified.
-Make sure you have worked with a mortgage agent who asks you to supply proof of income and down payment, that way when you do talk to a real estate agent you will be looking in the right price point and you can confidently write an offer that will go through.
+Make sure you have worked with a mortgage agent who asks you to supply proof of income and down payment, that way when you do talk to a real estate agent you will be looking at the right price point and you can confidently write an offer that will go through.